 Even though these toilets do not require any water at all, no compromises in terms of hygiene are necessary: even without water or (toilet) chemicals, separating and dry toilets are not only particularly environmentally friendly, but also hygienic and odourless thanks to the way they function.

-In this article we will explain what other advantages make the purchase of a separating or dry toilet attractive, how they work exactly, but also what disadvantages can arise in individual use cases.
+In this article we will explain what other advantages make the purchase of a dry toilet attractive, how they work exactly, but also what disadvantages can arise in individual use cases.

 Differences between dry toilets and separating toilets